TimofeyKruk/ImageClassifierCIFAR10/README.md

 ```

 **Accuracy** on testing data is **54%**.
-Confusion matrix is in Jupyter Notebook or below.
+A confusion matrix is in Jupyter Notebook or below.
 ![изображение](https://user-images.githubusercontent.com/43128663/85545429-9dc17280-b624-11ea-834c-256fa8f47f89.png)

 ## Deeper CNN with batch normalization and dropout
 Added more convolutional and fully connected layers.
-+Batch Normalization and Dropout.
+**+Batch Normalization and Dropout.
 +Mini-batch gradient descent.
-+SGD Optimizer with learning rate scheduler (custom LR decay analogy).
++SGD Optimizer with learning rate scheduler (custom LR decay analogy).**

-Tried different structures and hyperparameters (learning rate, epochs number, kernel sizes and etc.).
+Tried different structures and hyperparameters *(learning rate, epochs number, kernel sizes and etc.)*.
 The best results were achieved with the following structure:

 ```bash